rubelw/cloudformation-validator/README.rst

 Copyright
 ---------

-cfn_validator is an open source project by Will Rubel <https://www.linkedin.com/in/will-rubel-03205b2a/>, that was ported from a ruby project by Stelligent.
+cloudformation_validator is an open source project by Will Rubel <https://www.linkedin.com/in/will-rubel-03205b2a/>, that was ported from a ruby project by Stelligent.
 See the original LICENSE information <https://github.com/stelligent/cfn_nag/blob/master/LICENSE.md>.